The Biography of Chicago’s Marina City

 April 15, 1998 | 22-Jul-13 | |

 Renaissance The office building is gutted in preparation for a new 372-room House of Blues hotel, to complement the concert venue that had been in business for about a year.
-As if things could even get any better, its announced that bowling would return to Marina City. |
+As if things could even get any better, it’s announced that bowling would return to Marina City. |

 February 26, 1998 | 22-Jul-15 | |